jrief/django-formset/docs/source/collections.rst

 framework.

-In **django-formset** on the other hand, we can create a form collection and explicitly add existing forms as members of those collection.
-It even is possible to add a collection as member of another collection, in order to build a pseudo nested [#1]_ structure of forms.
+In **django-formset** on the other hand, we can create a form collection and explicitly add existing forms as members of those collections.
+It's even possible to add a collection as a member of another collection, in order to build a pseudo nested [#1]_ structure of forms.

 The interface for classes inheriting from :class:`formset.collection.FormCollection` is intentionally very similar to that of a Django ``Form`` class.
 It can be filled with a ``data`` dictionary as received by a POST request.
-It also can be initialized with a ``initial`` dictionary.
+It also can be initialized with an ``initial`` dictionary.
 Since collections can be nested, the ``data`` and ``initial`` dictionaries must contain the same shape as the nested structure.

-Furthermore a ``FormCollection`` offers a ``clean()``-method, which returns a cleaned representation of the data provided by a client's submission.
+Furthermore, a ``FormCollection`` offers a ``clean()``-method, which returns a cleaned representation of the data provided by a client's submission.